MT-123/my-camp/workflow.md

       to get region(ap-northeast-1) by: % "aws configure get region"

 P. migrate to typescript
-  1. %"npm i -D typescript @types/node"
+  1. % "npm i -D typescript @types/node"
   @types/node is for typescript to identify the names in node like "require"
   2. %"tsc --init" and setup tsconfig.json
   3. Setup package.json by adding {"build": "tsc"} to "scripts" and then
   %"npm run build" to compile .ts
   4. work on files:
   -app.js:
-    1. install "@types/express @types/connect-flash @types/passport"
+    1. install type definitions packages as needed like @types/express, @types/connect-flash, @types/passport"
     2. create types and interfaces for user, done, and err

 export { }; to make module mode